Last updated: 10 Feb 2022

 I’m going to be launching an RM1000 business in 30 days.
-Here is where I’ll document the whole process – including the steps, marketing strategy, results, and lessons learned.
+I will document the whole process here – including the steps, marketing strategy, results, and lessons learned.

 Table of contents

 Why are you doing this case study?

 Long story short, I agreed to speak about growing a business from zero in an Exabytes’ event.
 As I was preparing the content, I thought it’ll be cool to not just speak – but build an actual business to walk the talk.

 - How to launch a business from zero.

 - How to look for customers.

 - Basic, but yet forgotten sales techniques.

 - Using digital marketing in real-life to grow a business.

 - Ways to scale a business.